Air Fryer Potato Wedges [Homemade]

-With just a few spices, some oil, and Russet potatoes, you can make golden brown potato wedges that are crispy on the outside and perfectly soft on the inside.
+With just a few spices, some oil, and russet potatoes, you can make potato wedges that are crispy on the outside and perfectly soft on the inside.

 crispy potato wedges in bowl with dipping sauces behind

-Air fryer potato wedges from scratch – not that difficult!
+Air fryer potato wedges are not difficult to make.

 To make potato wedges in the air fryer, here are a few tips to consider before getting started:

-• We use Russet potatoes for our wedges.
+• We use russet potatoes for our wedges.
 This is because they are a starchy potato with a dark, tough skin.
-The outside tends to crisp up well for wedges while the flesh on the inside cooks up white and soft.
+The outside tends to crisp up well for wedges, while the flesh on the inside is soft.

-• We soak the potato wedges in hot water before air frying to help them get crispier.
-Make sure to rinse and dry the potatoes well after their soak.
-We do the same when we make air fryer French fries from scratch.
+• Soak the potato wedges in hot water before air frying to make them crispier.
+Be sure to rinse and dry the potatoes well after soaking.
+This will remove some of the starch.

-• If you’re already feeling overwhelmed, you can also make frozen potato wedges – they are a little bit easier!
+• If you’re feeling overwhelmed, you can also make frozen potato wedges – they are a little easier!

 Simply Air Fryer Logo